CruBic/logMath/README.md

 ```

 ### Possible places for improvement
+ - Used function is a linear one, but results are not.
+May be an issue with precision.
+I submit test task as is, knowing that results may be incorrect but right now I need much more time to understand why.
-Log shows history of input change.
+ - Log shows history of input change.
 This means that after script termination last log entry and actual value would be different.